Back to All Events

 Week 1: Root in the Season – Listening to Autumn’s Call

-Theme: Attuning to autumn’s rhythms, practicing presence with the living Earth, and grounding in the season’s descent.
+Theme: Attuning to autumn’s rhythms of descent and release, practicing presence with the living Earth, and grounding into the season’s call to slow down and listen deeply.

 In the Indigenous way of knowing, we say that a thing cannot be understood until it is known by all four aspects of our being: mind, body, emotion, and spirit.
 The work of a human is to learn to live as if the Earth were your mother.